ipfs/kubo/filestore/README.md

 The filestore is a work-in-progress datastore that stores the unixfs data component of blocks in files on the filesystem instead of in the block itself.
-The main use of the datastore is to add content to IPFS without duplicating the content in the IPFS datastore
+The main use of the datastore is to add content to IPFS without duplicating the content in the IPFS datastore.

+The filestore is developed on Debian (GNU/Linux) but should also work on MacOS X or other Unix like systems.
+It might also work on Windows as long as absolute paths are used, but this is completely untested.

 ## Quick start